ericyung1998/covid-dashboard/README.md

 - Functions Used: query (pseudo-SQL), importxml, importfeed
     - Specifications: Dashboard (main tab), Data (data retrieved from [worldometers](https://www.worldometers.info/coronavirus/#main_table) and [Google News](https://news.google.com/)), Derived Fields (manipulated data fields)
+    - Notes: Please make a copy of the dashboard on your own drive, edit requests will not be granted.
+Country specific information is selectable through a combobox.
 - Improvements: extract html source href for case updates, add more high level data points